-- Batches of red or skin-colored welts (wheals), which can appear anywhere on the body
+- Batches of welts (wheals) that can arise anywhere on the body

-- A tendency for signs and symptoms to persist for more than six weeks and to recur frequently and unpredictably, sometimes for months or years
+- Symptoms that persist for more than six weeks and recur often and anytime, sometimes for months or years

 When to see a doctor

-See your doctor if you have severe hives or hives that continue to appear for several days.
+See your health care provider if you have severe hives or hives that last for more than a few days.

 Seek emergency medical care

-Chronic hives don't put you at any sudden risk of a serious allergic reaction (anaphylaxis).
-If you do experience hives as part of a serious allergic reaction, seek emergency care.
-Signs and symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of your lips, eyelids and tongue.
+Chronic hives do not put you at sudden risk of a serious allergic reaction (anaphylaxis).
+If you get hives as part of a severe allergic reaction, seek emergency care.
+Symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of the tongue, lips, mouth or throat.